About Matrix Table Questions

 Repeat scale points above every row of statements (All).

-You can randomize the choices in your Matrix Table.
-After you select the gear,
+You can randomize the choices in your matrix table in the Question behavior section:

-- Click Answer Randomization to randomize scale points.
+- Click Scale point randomization to randomize scale points.

 Downloaded Data Format